noahmcgill/artissimo/README.md

-## Artissimo - A LMS
+# Artissimo - A Learning Management System

-Artissimo is a custom learning management system built for the University of South Carolina School of Music.
+Artissimo is a book-based learning management system.
+A closed-source version was  built for and is currently in-use by the University of South Carolina School of Music's Choral Program.
+This is an open-source rewrite of that version.

-### Tech Stack
+## Tech Stack

 - [Next.js](https://nextjs.org/) – Framework
 - [TypeScript](https://www.typescriptlang.org/) – Language